List of Teen Titans (TV series) characters: Mother Mae-Eye

-Mother Mae-Eye is a haggish witch with candy-themed magical powers and a mass-produced army of gingerbread cookie soldiers.
+Mother Mae-Eye (voiced by Billie Hayes) is a haggish witch with candy-themed magical powers and a mass-produced army of gingerbread cookie soldiers.
 In her human form, she appears as a plump, rosy-cheeked and kindly woman dressed in a red, white and pink outfit, but she is actually a three-eyed, ugly, wart-nosed witch capable of growing and shrinking in size.
-Mae-Eye feeds on the "sweet, nourishing affection" of her victims; she then traps and bakes them within a gigantic pie in a giant potbelly stove under the guise of their "5:00 bedtime" when their love reaches its maximum.
+Mae-Eye feeds on the affection of her victims; she then traps and bakes them within a gigantic pie.
 She becomes angered when her victims either come out of the spell on their own, or refuse to eat her pies; in addition to the pies, she is armed with a magical wooden spoon that she uses for most of her fantastical powers.